apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 Project API server.

-Hence to ease the automatic detection of the options available on each Project API method the following two new metadata are proposed: 'required' and 'optional'.
+Hence to ease the automatic detection of the options available on each Project API method the following two new metadata are proposed: `required` and `optional`.

-Both will contain a list of method names for which the option is available, either as a required option (if in 'required' list), or as an optional option (if in 'optional' list).
-At least one API method must be listed in 'required' or in the 'optional list.
-A method name must be listed only in the 'required' or in the 'optional' list, i.e. an option can't be require and optional at the same time for given API method.
+Both will contain a list of method names for which the option is available, either as a required option (if in `required` list), or as an optional option (if in `optional` list).
+At least one API method must be listed in `required` or in the `optional` list.
+A method name must be listed only in the `required` or in the `optional` list, i.e. an option can't be required and optional at the same time for given API method.
 An option can be required for a method and optional for another method.

-The elements in the lists 'required' and 'optional' must be in the set of method names implemented by the ProjectAPIClient class and that have the parameter 'options' defined.
+The elements in the lists `required` and `optional` must be in the set of method names implemented by the ProjectAPIClient class and that have the parameter `options` defined.
 These methods are dispatched to the server, which implements the server counterparts to properly handle the client dispatches and ultimately defines the options available for each API method.
-The current method name that satisfy these criteria are 'generate_project', 'build', 'flash', and 'open_transport'.
+The current method name that satisfy these criteria are `generate_project`, `build`, `flash`, and `open_transport`.

-'required' metadatum or 'optional' metadatum (or both) must be provided for every option.
+`required` metadatum or `optional` metadatum (or both) must be provided for every option.

 ## On "type" metadatum

-The option type can sometimes be determined implicitly by what's return in metadatum 'choices', but this not ideal.
-For example, for option 'verbose' it would be possible to infer it is a boolean option and therefore it can be converted to a command line flag if metadatum 'choices' is a couple of True and False.
+The option type can sometimes be determined implicitly by what's return in metadatum `choices`, but this not ideal.
+For example, for option `verbose` it would be possible to infer it is a boolean option and therefore it can be converted to a command line flag if metadatum `choices` is a couple of True and False.
 Nonetheless that would lead to cumbersome logic at API user side (e.g.
 TVMC) to infer the option type, like iterating over the tuple elements to search for True or False.
 This can be solved directly if the option type is returned explicitly with the option.

-Thus adding a 'type' metadatum allows a much simpler way for the API users to determine the type of an option when that is necessary for various reasons, like when building a command line parser based on the available project options.
+Thus adding a `type` metadatum allows a much simpler way for the API users to determine the type of an option when that is necessary for various reasons, like when building a command line parser based on the available project options.

-The following types, passed as strings, are proposed for the 'type' metadatum:
+The following types, passed as strings, are proposed for the `type` metadatum:
-"bool", "str", "int", and "float".
+`"bool"`, `"str"`, `"int"`, and `"float"`.

-'type' metadatum must be provided for every option.
+`type` metadatum must be provided for every option.

 ## On "default" metadatum